logoran/logoran/docs/guide.md

 # Guide

-  This guide covers Koa topics that are not directly API related, such as best practices for writing middleware and application structure suggestions.
+  This guide covers Logoran topics that are not directly API related, such as best practices for writing middleware and application structure suggestions.
 In these examples we use async functions as middleware - you can also use commonFunction or generatorFunction which will be a little different.

 ## Writing Middleware

-  Koa middleware are simple functions which return a `MiddlewareFunction` with signature (ctx, next).
+  Logoran middleware are simple functions which return a `MiddlewareFunction` with signature (ctx, next).
 When the middleware is run, it must manually invoke `next()` to run the "downstream" middleware.

-  For example if you wanted to track how long it takes for a request to propagate through Koa by adding an `X-Response-Time` header field the middleware would look like the following:
+  For example if you wanted to track how long it takes for a request to propagate through Logoran by adding an `X-Response-Time` header field the middleware would look like the following:

 ```js